gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 Leveraging Oracle Cloud services for Analytical Data Platform, you can build Lakehouse solutions that combine the abilities of a data lake and a data warehouse to process a broad range of enterprise and streaming data for business analysis and machine learning (please visit [Oracle Architecture Center](https://https://docs.oracle.com/en/solutions/data-platform-lakehouse/index.html#GUID-A328ACEF-30B8-4595-B86F-F27B512744DF) for a complete description of the reference architecture).

-For a OCI Lakehouse solution in the context of Zero ETL, I will focus on specific capabilities and features of some of services descripted in the reference architecture.
+For a OCI Lakehouse solution in the context of Zero ETL, I will focus on specific capabilities and features of some of the services descripted in the reference architecture.
 Let's consider the following simplified logical architecture:

 <!--